Top Earners in the U.S.

 My current research is a qualitative study of the hedge fund industry, a key driver of economic instability, precarious work, and income inequality.
 Like other high-paying work, women and minority men are underrepresented, managing only three percent of assets in this lucrative industry.
-For my research, I conducted 45 in-depth interviews and engaged in participant observation over three years in New York and Texas.
+For my research, I conducted 45 in-depth interviews and engaged in participant observation over 4 years.
 I investigate the cultural norms and practices that prevent women and minority men from advancing in high-paying sectors of the workforce.

 The Financial Sector